People who exhibit psychopathic traits are likely to ignore lockdown restrictions, a study has suggested.

 It suggests that people with such traits may have played a larger part in the spread of COVID-19 by ignoring restrictions such as social distancing.

-The study, by Dr Pavel Blagov of Whitman College in Washington state, said that those with psychopathic personality traits such as meanness are less likely to comply with lockdown restrictions
+The study, by Dr Pavel Blagov of Whitman College in Washington state, said that those with psychopathic personality traits such as meanness are less likely to comply with lockdown restrictions.

 And those with poor impulse control were more likely to boast of behaviors that put others at risk, Blagov said in an interview with Psypost.